Skip to main content

 How UK Income Tax Actually Works

 The system has been deliberately designed to avoid a "cliff edge" where earning £1 more pushes you into a higher rate on your entire income.
-Except for one glaring exception — the personal allowance taper between £100,000 and £125,140, which creates an effective 60% marginal rate.
+Except for one glaring exception, the personal allowance taper between £100,000 and £125,140, which creates an effective 60% marginal income-tax rate (62% with employee NI on top for rest-of-UK taxpayers).
 More on that below.

 SalaryTax (England)Tax (Scotland)Difference